-- Graduate Record Examination (GRE) Scores: Graduate Record Examination (GRE) General Test scores are required for all applicants.
+- Graduate Record Examination (GRE) Scores: Graduate Record Examination (GRE) General Test scores are required for most applicants.

 - English proficiency scores: Applicants whose native language is not English, or whose undergraduate instruction was not in English, must provide an English proficiency test score.
 Scores are accepted if they are within two years of the start of the admission term.
 See Graduate School Admission Requirements for more information on the English proficiency requirement.